sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 *Champion Auto Parts digram, note the primary and secondary circuits at https://www.championautoparts.com/Technical/Tech-Tips/How-Ignition-Systems-Work.html*

+1. Battery is properly wired
+2. Ignition switch provides power to ECM
+3. ECM is powered on
+4. ECM provides signal (via engine) to ignition coil
+5. Distributor housing receives primary discharge
+6. Rotor rotates to correct point
+7. Distributor cap completes the circuit from coil to spark plug
+8. Discharge spark into cylinder

-When the engine turns it means our crankshaft turns, the crank trigger wheel also turns since it is mounted on the crank.
-The VR sensor sees crankshaft movement by reading the crank trigger wheel, when the signal is interrupted by the missing tooth (usually) the signal is interrupted and this change is seen by the ECU.
-Unlike the original configuration which uses the hall effect with a trigger window in the distributor to mark the spark events. we use the VR signal to tell MegaSquirt to control the spark.
+When the engine turns, we can infer that our crankshaft and crank trigger wheel are moving.
+The VR sensor reads the crank trigger wheel, where the signal is interrupted by the missing tooth (usually).
+This change is seen by the ECU.
+Unlike the original configuration which uses the hall effect with a trigger window in the distributor to mark the spark events.
+The VR signal to tell MegaSquirt to control the spark.

+![Expected VR Polarity Example](https://mcs.woodward.com/content/motohawk/Documentation/MotoHawk2015bSP0/Images/MotoHawk_topics/VRInterfacing_Expected.png)

 We use signal input from the VR sensor and connect it to `ECU #24 TACH IN`.
 MS2 will read the AC sine wave and convert it into a 5V DC square wave, which will finally output through `IGN signal (#36 IGN OUT)` to the ICM.
 The ICM will trigger spark in the distributor and allow combustion.

-![Expected VR Polarity Example](https://mcs.woodward.com/content/motohawk/Documentation/MotoHawk2015bSP0/Images/MotoHawk_topics/VRInterfacing_Expected.png)

 The ICM will ground the ignition coil's primary winding, collapsing the magnetic field and produce the high voltage spark at the secondary winding to the distributor, and finally, sending the spark to our spark plug.